causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask124_TimeSeries_Analysis_of_BTC_using_SQLite/README.md

-# Tutorial Template: Two Docker Approaches

-# Jupyter Notebook Docker Environment
+# Bitcoin Daily Price Analysis with SQLite & CoinMarketCap API
+## Project Overview

+This project is a hands-on demonstration of SQLite’s capabilities in the context of real-world cryptocurrency data analysis, with a focus on Bitcoin.
+Leveraging the CoinMarketCap API, it showcases how to fetch, store, and analyze daily Bitcoin (BTC) price and volume data using Python, SQLite, and Jupyter Notebooks.

+You’ll find practical examples covering:

+- **Data Acquisition:** Fetching historical and live BTC market data from the CoinMarketCap API.
+- **Data Storage:** Efficiently storing and managing time series data in a local SQLite database.
+- **Analysis & Visualization:** Performing statistical analyses and creating insightful visualizations to uncover market trends and patterns.

 This project provides a Dockerized environment for running a Jupyter Notebook server with all dependencies specified in `requirements.txt`.
-The container launches Jupyter and opens the notebook `sqlite.example.ipynb` by default.
+The container launches Jupyter Lab and kindly open the notebook `sqlite.example.ipynb` to find the primary analysis in my project.

+**Name: Asutosh Dalei**

+**UID: 120997754**

+**Email: asutoshd@umd.edu**

 ---
 ## File Structure